Senior School

 Recognition for Community Learning

-The SACE allows students to gain credit for a range of community based learning opportunities.
+The SACE allows students to gain credit for a range of community-based learning opportunities.

-• Community developed programs are existing programs that students can be involved in and learn skills related to a range of different tasks.
-A list of programs can be found on the SACE Board website, some local options include CFS Basic Fire fighter level 1, lifeguard and other Royal Lifesaving senior certificates and Duke of Edinburgh Awards.
+- Community developed programs are existing programs that students can be involved in and learn skills related to a range of different tasks.
+A list of programs can be found on the SACE Board website; some local options include CFS Basic Fire fighter level 1, lifeguard and other Royal Lifesaving senior certificates and Duke of Edinburgh Awards.

-• Self directed Programs allow students to be recognised for a range of activities that are not formally recognised.
+- Self-directed Programs allow students to be recognised for a range of activities that are not formally recognised.
 Programs or activities are broad in nature and should be discussed with the Senior School Coordinator prior to applying for recognition.
 Students will need to write a short application and then attend an interview to show their level of involvement and learning through their activities.

 SACE

-The South Australian Certificate of Education has a number of subject requirements which must be successfully completed to successfully attain a SACE Certificate.
+The South Australian Certificate of Education has a number of subject requirements which must be completed to successfully attain a SACE Certificate.

 There are two stages of the SACE:

-• Stage 2, which is usually undertaken in Year 12.
+- Stage 2, which is usually undertaken in Year 12.

 Each subject or course that is successfully completed earns ‘credits’ towards the SACE.
 Students receive a final grade from A to E for each Stage 1 subject and A+ to E– for Stage 2 subjects.
+Students receive 10 credits towards their SACE for each semester course they complete.
+It is important to note that this is just a guide, and there may be occasions where Year 11 students study Stage 2 courses and vice versa.

 To qualify for the SACE students must:

-• Complete a minimum of 200 credits
+- Complete a minimum of 200 credits

-• Achieve a C grade or higher in the Stage 1 compulsory subjects
+- Achieve a C grade or higher in the Stage 1 compulsory subjects

 The compulsory requirements are:

-• Personal Learning Plan – 10 credits at Stage 1
+- Exploring Identities and Futures – 10 credits at Stage 1

-• Literacy – at least 20 credits from a range of English subjects (Stage 1 or Stage 2)
+- Literacy – at least 20 credits from a range of English subjects (Stage 1 or Stage 2)

-• Numeracy – at least 10 credits from a range of mathematics subjects (Stage 1 or Stage 2)
+- Numeracy – at least 10 credits from a range of mathematics subjects (Stage 1 or Stage 2)

-• Research Project – 10 credits at Stage 2
+- Activating Identities and Futures – 10 credits at Stage 2

-• Other Stage 2 subjects – that total at least 60 credits
+- Other Stage 2 subjects – that total at least 60 credits

 Keith Area School Senior Secondary Handbook